JWWeatherman/human_threat_model/README.md

 ## Sexual Slavery
 Sexual slavery is an abomination that  takes advantage of situations where  the justice system is not functional (3.1) and there are enough damaged humans that are willing to trade goods in order to damage other humans (1.1).

-Under sexual slavery the attacker (slave owner)  takes ownership of the victims body  and rents it to degenerates that use it for sexual gratification.
+Under sexual slavery the attacker takes ownership of the victims body and rents it to degenerates that use it for sexual gratification.

 **Past Attacks**
 * Roman and Greek Empires, https://en.wikipedia.org/wiki/Sexual_slavery#Ancient
 * United States Empire, Present day, http://www.sfgate.com/news/article/SEX-TRAFFICKING-San-Francisco-Is-A-Major-Center-2468554.php

 **Expenses**
 * This is probably the most objectionable form of predation to the normal human mind.

 Victims are highly motivated to escape or kill the predator and many bystanders are willing to risk their own lives, or at least invest aggressively, in order to see the predator suffer justice.